benoitc/gunicorn/docs/source/settings.rst

 * ``--statsd-prefix STATSD_PREFIX``
 * ````

-Prefix to use when emitting statsd metrics (a trailing . is added, if not provided)
+Prefix to use when emitting statsd metrics (a trailing ``.`` is added, if not provided).

+.. versionadded:: 19.2